Biden tells ABC News debate was a "bad episode," doesn't agree to independent neurological exam

 The president has been fighting to make the case that he's still up to the job, as Democrats publicly and privately voice their concerns about whether he should remain the Democratic presidential nominee.
 As concern within the party grew, he met with Democratic governors at the White House Wednesday, after the president did little personal outreach to top Democrats the weekend after his lackluster debate performance.

-So far, two Democratic House members have publicly called on him to drop out of the race.
+Several Democratic House members have so far publicly called on him to drop out of the race — Reps.
+Lloyd Doggett, Raul Grijalva, Seth Moulton and Mike Quigley.
 Mr. Biden was defiant during a campaign rally in Madison, Wisconsin, Friday afternoon, speaking to elected Democrats and the donor class as much as to Wisconsin voters.

 "I'm the nominee of the Democratic Party," he said. "...You voted for me to be your nominee — no one else.
 You, the voters, did that.
 And despite that, some folks don't seem to care who you voted for.
 Well, guess what, they're trying to push me out of the race.
 Well, let me say this as clearly as I can: I'm staying in the race."